doom-neovim/doom-nvim/README.md

 }

--- Modify the plugin source repo, plugins are indexed via the repository name. whichkey.uses["which-key.nvim"] = {
+-- Modify the plugin source repo, plugins are indexed via the repository name. whichkey.packages["which-key.nvim"] = {
     "myfork/which-key.nvim"
 }
--- Provide a different config function, the key has to match the entry in `whichkey.uses` whichkey.configs["which-key.nvim"] = function () local wk = require("which-key")
+-- Provide a different config function, the key has to match the entry in `whichkey.packages` whichkey.configs["which-key.nvim"] = function () local wk = require("which-key")
 end